Access to Course Materials

 - Many Library databases allow users to create a direct connection (known variously as a durable link, persistent link, DURL, or PURL) to the reading in one of the libraries' subscription databases, and place that link in your Canvas course.
 See ITS's help pages for more on using Canvas.

 Course Reserves is a Library service which manages physical and electronic readings for faculty courses.
-Course Reserves staff may create an electronic file which is searchable and accessible from the CLICsearch catalog.
+Course Reserves staff may create an electronic file which is will be delivered in the Canvas course.

-Note: this electronic reserve copy will be subject to "Fair Use" provisions of the U.S. Copyright Act, 17 U.S.C.
+Note: Electronic reserve copies will be subject to "Fair Use" provisions of the U.S. Copyright Act, 17 U.S.C.
 Section 107.

 - Considering factor number two of the provisions, fair use favors the use of works of a factual nature more than the use of creative, artistic works.